bright/new-www/_posts/2017-10-09-quick-look-on-a-strategy-pattern-using-swift.md

 ## Conclusions

 The cool thing about Strategy Pattern is that we can change our strategy at runtime.
 While using the Strategy Pattern we definitely conform to "Open-Close" SOLID principle.
-Our client is open for extensions by changing the strategy without changing client implementation(close for modification).
+Our client is open for extensions by changing the strategy without changing the client implementation(close for modification).
 Also, the `ImageRepresenter` with Strategy Pattern included will be easiest to test.

-Let's think how above code could look like without Strategy Pattern:
+Let's think how the above code could look like without Strategy Pattern:

 ### Using Switch